McMerphy/interview/README.md

 # Task from First Development Hub.
-# Usage of Transoport For London API.
+# Transoport For London API usage.
 ---
 In this app I use TFL API to plan a journey from one place in London to anohter.
 Arrival and departure points could be specified by clicking on the map or by searching necessary place or stop point by text input.